 Hi, Jim Wallace here.
 How can I help you?

 I’ve practiced old fashioned psychiatry with a modern twist in Augusta, Georgia, since 1985, getting to know my patients very well.
-I believe in having an excellent doctor-patient relationship above all things.
+An excellent, therapeutic doctor-patient relationship is the foundation of all psychiatric treatments.

 To help my patients as much as possible, I’ve used both talk therapy and medications, and I’ll continue to do so.
 My approach to the practice of medicine is 100% patient-centered.
 It’s all about finding out what works best for each individual.

 For many people medications are not the best answer.
-That’s why I’m excited to introduce to Augusta a high tech, highly effective treatment modality called rTMS, or repetitive transcranial magnetic stimulation therapy.
+That’s why I’m excited to have introduced to Augusta a high tech, highly effective treatment modality called rTMS, or repetitive transcranial magnetic stimulation therapy.
 A non-drug psychiatric treatment, TMS was approved by the FDA because it’s effective and safe, but patients love it because it’s easy on their bodies, and often works much more rapidly than medicines.
-It’s a great addition.

 I will continue to provide a wide range of psychiatric services to my patients.
-That now includes what I think is the best of new treatments for brain diseases such as depression – TMS – an effective treatment without any of the systemic side effects which are so common with medications.
-I’ve also begun using newly available high tech lab testing to determine which medicines are most likely to work for my patients, and to help minimize medication side effects.
+That includes what I think is the best of new treatments for brain diseases such as depression – TMS – an effective treatment without any of the systemic side effects which are so common with medications.
+I also order newly available high tech lab testing to determine which medicines are most likely to work for my patients, and to help minimize medication side effects.

-Finding the right treatment means finding what’s exactly right for each individual person.
-Many of my patients need only talk therapy.
-Some need only medications.
-Some need both.
+Finding the right treatment means finding what’s exactly right – effective, safe, and as free of side effects as possible – for each individual person.
+Some patients need only talk therapy.
+A few primarily need the right medications.
+Many need both.
 Some need TMS.
-There is no universal cure in psychiatry.
-I don’t take hopeless cases, and hardly ever run across anyone I can’t help if they want to be helped.
+There is no universally effective psychiatric treatment.

-You’ll find more information about depression, happy chemicals, stumbling blocks to happiness, TMS, and all sorts of things – not all of them TMS specific – when you visit my other professional website, TMS Augusta.
+You’ll find more information about depression and other psychiatric illnesses, brain chemicals, stumbling blocks to happiness, psychiatric treatments, and all sorts of things here, and also when you visit my other professional website, TMS Augusta.

 Thanks for visiting.